AdaCore/ada-spark-rfcs/considered/rfc-local-volatile-for-security-in-SPARK.rst

 The definition of an "effectively volatile object" should be updated as
 follows:

-"An effectively volatile object is a volatile object for which at least one of the four properties Async_Readers, Async_Writers, Effective_Reads and Effective_Writes is True, or an object of an effectively volatile type."
+"An effectively volatile object is a volatile object for which the property No_Caching (see below) is False, or an object of an effectively volatile type."

 After the presentation of the four properties of external states, there should an addition:

-"A fifth property No_Caching can be specified on a volatile object that is not effectively volatile, to express that such a variable can be analyzed as not volatile in SPARK, but that the compiler should not cache its value between accesses to the object (e.g. as a defense against fault injection)."
+"A fifth property No_Caching can be specified on a volatile object of a non-effectively volatile type, to express that such a variable can be analyzed as not volatile in SPARK, but that the compiler should not cache its value between accesses to the object (e.g. as a defense against fault injection)."

 The Legality Rules should be updated as follows: